-38. An insurance pool refers to all employees who fall into an insured category.
-(Cost Advantage)

-39. Individuals don't know more about their health than insurance companies.
-(Cost Advantage)

-40. Large companies are more likely to be subject to medical underwriting because more risk involved than smaller companies or individuals.
-(Cost Advantage)

-41. In most cases employees do not give up anything to get benefits because they are "free-add-ons" in a compensation package.
+38 An insurance pool refers to all employees who fall into an insured category.
+(Cost Advantage) TRUE 39 40).
+41 .
+In most cases employees do not give up anything to get benefits because they are "free-add-ons" in a compensation package.
 (Who Pays for Benefits?)

-42. The greater value employees place on a benefit, the larger reduction in cash wages they will accept if the benefit is introduced into a compensation package.
+FALSE 42 The greater value employees place on a benefit, the larger reduction in cash wages they will accept if the benefit is introduced into a compensation package.
 (Who Pays for Benefits?)

-43. If workers are willing to leave the labor market when compensation falls and employers have relatively inflexible staffing needs, employees will tend to pay for benefit cost increases.
+TRUE 43 .
+If workers are willing to leave the labor market when compensation falls and employers have relatively inflexible staffing needs, employees will tend to pay for benefit cost increases.
 (Who Pays for Benefits?)
+FALSE